Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ```

-Note that in this case the 'class A' function 'printMe(...)' is being overwritten
+Note that in this case the 'class A' function 'printMe(...)' is being overwritten by the same function definition in 'class B'

 ### Struct